 (d) Amount of the assessment

-(g) The due date for assessment that do not have a payment plan
+(g) The due date for the assessment

 (h) Whether the assessment, at the time of conviction, included a payment plan